JamieBort/CreateAUserdirectory/Progress.md

 * coding
   * Create an `error` page such that `response.render('error', {})` is used in the `main.js` file.
 Rather than the `response.status(404).send()` method that is currently being used.
   * Set this up to pull from a database now.
 Is this already happening in another repo?
 Find it.
+This might be it: https://github.com/JamieBort/ReturnToRobots

 ## Completed
 - [X] Remove/delete the `temp/` directory.